randygagnon/netbox-mcp-server/README.md

 # NetBox MCP Server

-This is a simple read-only [Model Context Protocol](https://modelcontextprotocol.io/) server for NetBox.
+This is a simple [Model Context Protocol](https://modelcontextprotocol.io/) server for NetBox.
 It enables you to interact with your data in NetBox directly via LLMs that support MCP.

 ## Tools